sumit-ai-ml/YOLO-SAM/software.md

-- **Input:**
+## **Input:**
-This software has been meticulously engineered to seamlessly process 2D point-of-care ultrasound (POCUS) images, which are formatted as `.png` or `.jpg` files.
+This software has been meticulously engineered to seamlessly process 2D Chest CT, 2D chest X-ray and, 2D point-of-care ultrasound (POCUS) images, which are formatted as `.png` or `.jpg` files.
 These images exhibit dimensions of (x, y, 3), allowing for variations in size, and are fundamental to the core functionality of the software.

 ## Methodology